Jerome, Arizona: Government

 Jerome has a mayor–council government.
 The five seats on the council are filled by public election every two years, and the council member receiving the most votes in that election becomes the mayor.
-Christina "Alex" Barber is the mayor in 2024, and Jane Moore is the vice mayor.
+Christina "Alex" Barber was the mayor in 2024, and Jane Moore was the vice mayor.

 Yavapai County typically elects Republicans to state and federal offices.
 About 64 percent of its participating voters chose Republican Mitt Romney for president in 2012, and about 63 percent chose Republican Donald Trump in 2016.
 At the state level, Walter Blackman and Bob Thorpe, both Republicans, represent Jerome as part of the Sixth Legislative District of the Arizona Legislature.
 Republican Sylvia Allen represents the Sixth District in the Arizona Senate.
 At the federal level, Republican Paul Gosar represents Jerome and the rest of Arizona's Fourth Congressional District in the United States House of Representatives.
 Democrats Mark Kelly and Ruben Gallego represent Arizona in the United States Senate.

 The town is patrolled by its own police department and is also served by the Eastern Area Command of the Yavapai County Sheriff's Office.
-About two dozen men and women comprise Jerome's volunteer fire department, which serves an area of more than 500 mi2 including nearby rural and mountainous terrain as well as the town itself.
+About two dozen men and women comprise Jerome's volunteer fire department, which serves an area of more than 500 mi2 including nearby rural and mountainous terrain, as well as the town itself.
 Firefighting, emergency medical service, and wilderness rescues are its specialties.
 Jerome is in the Verde Valley Precinct of the Yavapai County Justice Court system.

 In 2013, Jerome was the third municipality in Arizona to recognize civil unions between same-sex partners, after Bisbee and Tucson.

 Economy and culture

 Jerome's economy centers mainly on recreation and tourism.
-Figures published in 2015 showed that over half the labor force worked in arts, entertainment, retail, food and recreation services, while manufacturing and construction employed just over 10 percent.
-Between 1990 and 2006 the value of taxable sales increased from $4.8 million to $15.5 million, and between 1990 and 2014 the unemployment rate fell from 4.2 to 1.4 percent.
-Formerly vacant buildings house boutiques, gift shops, antique and craft shops; the town also has five art galleries, a library, three parks and two museums, including the Mine Museum run by the Jerome Historical Society, and a former church building that houses the society's offices and archives.
+Figures published in 2015 showed that over half the labor force worked in arts, entertainment, retail, or food and recreation services, while manufacturing and construction employed just over 10%.
+Between 1990 and 2006 the value of taxable sales increased from $4.8 million to $15.5 million, and between 1990 and 2014 the unemployment rate fell from 4.2 to 1.4%.
+Formerly vacant buildings house boutiques and gift, antique, and craft shops; the town also has five art galleries, a library, three parks, and two museums, including the Mine Museum run by the Jerome Historical Society, and a former church building that houses the society's offices and archives.
 Annual events include a home tour ("Paso de Casas") in May, a reunion for former mining families in October, and a Festival of Lights in December.
 Gulch Radio KZRJ broadcasts from Jerome at 100.5 FM and streams online.
 The Town of Jerome publishes a bimonthly newsletter, Point of View.